Last modified 09-17-04: Charles Appel

 USB Method

-The only way to use modules from a USB device is to specify scanusb
+The only way to use modules from a USB device is to specify scanusb at the boot: prompt.

 This has two disadvantages: A) The scanusb option may not always work since it's experimental and